 PCBs are well-known for their strong chemical and physical stability, resistance to degradation at high temperatures, low volatility, and electrical resistance, making them ideal for use in electrical equipment (Castro-Jiménez et al., 2008).
 Polychlorinated dibenzo-p-dioxins and dibenzofurans (PCDD/Fs) are formed unintentionally during the production of chlorinated compounds or during combustion processes.
 PCDD/Fs are potent carcinogens (White & Birnbaum, 2009) that can be formed during waste incineration and chemical manufacturing (such as herbicides and pesticides) under specific conditions involving high temperature, organic matter, metal catalysts, chlorine, as well as low oxygen levels (Altarawneh et al., 2009; Stanmore, 2004).
 Polycyclic aromatic hydrocarbons (PAHs) are formed through the incomplete combustion of organic matter, such as fossil fuels, wood, and plastics.
 They also form easily during waste incineration due to incomplete combustion (Horii et al., 2008).

 PCDD/Fs and PCBs up-concentrate in most waste streams such as sewage sludge and other organic waste due to their ubiquitous presence (Stevens et al., 2001).
 High concentrations of organic pollutants complicate proper waste management due to challenges in the safe removal or stabilization of PCDD/Fs and PCBs.
 Municipal waste incineration at >1000 ˚C is the standard waste handling strategy for dealing with hazardous contaminated waste streams (Hsu et al., 2021).
 However, incineration emits greenhouse gases and is energy intensive for wet substrates such as sewage sludge (Samolada & Zabaniotou, 2014).
 As a result, pyrolysis of sewage sludge has come up as a viable alternative for sewage sludge treatment (Sørmo et al., 2023).
 This produces biochar, which is a promising solution for the restrictions on use of raw sewage sludge on agricultural fields due to contents of organic pollutants and heavy metals, as well as nutrient enrichment (Cies̈lik et al., 2015).
-During pyrolysis at high enough temperatures, organic contaminants are expected to evaporate or mineralize, ending up with a biochar product with low levels of contaminants that can be applied as soil amendment in agriculture, as sorbent or as a component in building materials.
+During pyrolysis at high enough temperatures, organic contaminants are expected to evaporate or mineralize, ending up with a biochar product with low levels of contaminants that can be applied as soil amendment in agriculture, as sorbent, or as a component in building materials.
 In addition to contaminant destruction, biochar production offers the benefit of carbon sequestration (Bolan et al., 2022).
 However, information is lacking on the fate of compounds like PCBs and PCDD/Fs in full-scale pyrolysis.
 In addition, concerns exist about PAH contents in sewage sludge biochars, although it holds promise to actually lead to a net reduction of bioavailable PAHs in sewage sludges (Tomczyk et al., 2020).

 The EU Health and Environmental Risks and Scientific Committee on Emerging and Newly Identified Health Risks STRUBIAS report includes sewage sludge from the list of prohibited fertilizing products in the EU.
 However, the STUBIAS report is hesitant about pyrolysis and gasification being a treatment method for removal of organic pollutants (Huygens et al., 2019).
 Sewage sludge is also banned as feedstock to produce pyrolysis and gasification materials due to the lack of data on the fate of organic pollutants (Moško et al., 2021).

 To help solve the uncertainties around the removal of persistent organic pollutants from organic waste and sewage sludge by pyrolysis, several lab-scale studies have been performed (Buss, 2021; Conesa et al., 2009; Moško et al., 2021).
-Recent work also released the first decomposition data and emission factors for per and polyfluorinated alkyl substances (PFAS) and organophosphorus flame retardants (OPFRs) from waste fractions during pyrolysis from in a full-scale pyrolysis unit (Castro et al., 2023; Sørmo et al., 2023).
+Recent work also released the first decomposition data and emission factors for per and polyfluorinated alkyl substances (PFAS) and organophosphorus flame retardants (OPFRs) from waste fractions during pyrolysis in a full-scale pyrolysis unit (Castro et al., 2023; Sørmo et al., 2023).